rubensworks/article-ldtraversal-security-short/content/related-work.md

 So far, no research has been done on vulnerabilities specific to RDF federated querying or link traversal.
 As such, we list the relevant work on single-source SPARQL querying hereafter.

-The most significant type of security vulnerability in Web applications is _Injection through User Input_, of which [SQL injection attacks](cite:cites sqlinjection) are a primary example.
+The most significant type of security vulnerability in Web applications in general is _Injection through User Input_, of which [SQL injection attacks](cite:cites sqlinjection) are a primary example.
 [Orduna et al.](cite:cites sparqlinjectionattacks) investigate this type of attack in the context of SPARQL queries, and show that parameterized queries can help avoid this type of attacks.
+<span class="comment" data-author="RV">Can this citation be used in the intro as well, thee argue the necessity of our work?</span>
 The authors implemented parameterized queries in the [Jena framework](cite:cites jena) as a mitigation example.
+<span class="comment" data-author="RV">Explain?
+Or does this come later?</span>

 [SemGuard](cite:cites semguard) is a system that aims to detect injection attacks in both SPARQL and SQL queries for query engines that support both.
-A motivation of this work is that the use of parameterized queries is not always possible, as systems may already have been implemented without them, and updating them would be too expensive.
+A motivation of this work is that the use of parameterized queries is not always desirable, as systems may already have been implemented without them, and updating them would be too expensive.
 This approach is based on the automatic analysis of the incoming query's parse tree.